ZhongDev/Oxygen-Ordering-System/README.md

 # Oxygen-Ordering-System
 Project Oxygen is an Order management system that aims to have a Responsive, Modern UI that is natural to use.

+## :warning: Deprecated :warning:
+This repository is no longer being worked on or supported and has been archived.
+The code and documentation in this repository are provided as-is, and no further updates or bug fixes will be made.
+Please use this repository for reference purposes only.

 ## NOTE
 This project is meant to be an evaluation package, and is much more relaxed with encryption and security. </br>
 This project is not meant to be used in a production environment. </br>